Enter Bird's Name in Search Box:

 The Eurasian Skylark is an introduced bird from Eurasia, once a more commonly found bird in some western regions of North America, whereas today it is only found on Vancouver Island, where it has grasped onto a small area where it breeds.
 The Sky Lark is a much more common bird seen in Eurasia and also a regular visitor to Alaska as a vagrant.

-Horned Larks are primarily field birds, known for their hardyness and are seen throughout the winter months even in Canada.
-The larks are most often found along roads and highways feeding on grass seeds and finding food in areas of bare earth.
+Horned Larks are primarily field birds, known for their hardiness and are seen throughout Canada, even in the winter months.
+These larks are found most often along roads and highways as they feed on grass seeds and find food in areas of bare earth.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Whos Who has proudly been bringing Canadas iconic wildlife directly into Canadians homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.